ChurchApps/FreeShowWeb/src/routes/docs/actions/+page.md

 ### Start action

-Start many different useful actions, incuding ones to clear the active layer.
+Start many different useful actions, including ones to clear the active layer.
 Read [more here](./functions#actions).
 Here is a short list of some of them:

 -   **Start show:** Trigger another show when a slide with this action is played.